travis-ci/travis-ci/docs/notes/build_tasks.md

 ### Build approval

+* App saves the configuration.

 If the build is eligible (i.e. not excluded by the configuration) then:

-* App saves the configuration and spawns one or many Build::Tests
+* App spawns one or many Build::Tests
 * App queues each of the Build::Tests
 * App emits one or many build:test:queued events

-### Build disapproval

-If the build is uneligible (i.e. excluded by the configuration) then:

-* App deletes the Build and its Build::Config.
-* App emits a build:removed event

 ### Build::Test execution